-So, I decided it’s time to design an easy fix.
-An offset pin would be perfect, right?
+The easy fix is an offset pin.
 It would allow the buffer to move further forward and contact the bolt carrier properly and get pushed back off the pin upon reassembly.
 And it works!
-I whipped up a new buffer retainer in CAD software and had a few produced.
-Here’s the drawings.
-Note the ‘shelf’ which I added to keep the retainer from spinning in place.
-The buffer tube rests on the lowered shelf shown and the retainer can no longer spin in place.
+Note the ‘shelf’ which is added to keep the retainer from rotating in place.
+The buffer tube rests on the lowered shelf shown and the retainer can no longer rotate.

 This pic shows the effect of a properly functioning retainer.
 The bolt carrier contacts the buffer and pushes it back when fully assembled.
 That keeps the buffer from slamming into the pin during cycling.

 Offset buffer retainer.
 410 stainless steel.